neilsteven1997/cybersecurity/writeups/coursera/google-cybersecurity-professional-certificate/course-1-foundations-of-cybersecurity/module-1-welcome-to-the-exciting-world-of-cybersecurity_2026-02-01.md

 So, in essence, cybersecurity is the practice of protecting all the valuable digital "belongings" of an organization from any "storms" that might come their way, ensuring they remain confidential, accurate, and always available.

 ---
+## Phishing

+Understanding Phishing

+Before you begin this challenge, it is essential to distinguish between a phishing tactic (the psychological trick used) and a technical indicator (the verifiable, unforgeable flaw).

+    Phishing Tactics (Social Engineering): These are psychological tricks designed to manipulate you.
+They include creating a sense of urgency ("Act now!"), creating fear ("Your account is locked!"), or leveraging authority (impersonating a manager).

+    Phishing Indicators (Red Flags): These are the verifiable signs that the message is malicious.

+        Technical Indicators: The most definitive flags.
+These include incorrect sender email domains (e.g., bank-support.co instead of bank.com) or malicious link addresses that point to a different website than the one listed (e.g., the visible text says bank.com, but the link points to scam.net).

+        Content Indicators: Less definitive, but highly suspicious.
+These include poor grammar, misspellings, generic greetings, or unusual requests (like buying gift cards).

+Activity Directions:

+For the following four questions, you will examine a suspicious email scenario.
+Your goal is to find the most suspicious, definitive technical indicator of a phishing attempt, even if other, less severe red flags are present.

+Expected Process:

+    Read the Email Scenario.

+    Evaluate the options, focusing on the technical element (domain, link).

+    Submit your answer for an instant grade and feedback.

+Scenario:

+Phishing emails often contain multiple 'red flags'—unusual signs that make them seem suspicious.
+Some red flags are subtle (like a generic greeting), while others are definitive technical indicators that prove the email is malicious (like a bad domain name).
+For each question below, your goal is to find the most suspicious, definitive technical indicator of a phishing attempt.

+---